When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “What was his name?”

 “Pete something.
 It wasn’t your last name, though.
 He seemed like a real jerk.
 He mispronounced ‘exception’ as ‘acception’ or something like that.
 You know how Fintch is, she kept asking him what he was saying.
-So I said I thought he meant ‘exception’ and he turned and gave me his best frightening look and I did an ‘oooo’ and put my hands palms-out,” which Ian demonstrated to Greg’s laughter.
+So I said I thought he meant ‘exception’ and he turned and gave me his best frightening look and I did an ‘oooo’ and put my hands palms-out,” which Ian demonstrated to Jay and Greg’s laughter.
 “He was a big jerk.”

 “Was his name Pete Medrano?”
 Jay asked.